-1. movement of pedestrians along the sidewalk is not obstructed; and permanent sidewalk café improvements from the pedestrian space on the sidewalk.
+- 1. movement of pedestrians along the sidewalk is not obstructed; and - 2. on-pedestrian improvements and uses are located on the street side of the sidewalk.
+Distinctive paving patterns should be used to separate permanent sidewalk café improvements from the pedestrian space on the sidewalk.
 To enhance pedestrian safety and calm traffic, distinctive paving should also be used to mark crosswalks.